Full disclosure: This post contains affiliate links. ?

 Anki is a great place to start with memorizing kanji.
 You can download a jouyou kanji deck, and practice daily.
 You can come up with mnemonics for your kanji, and input them as notes or hints on your Anki deck.

 I would suggest getting in practice on paper as well to solidify your skills.
-You’ll want to learn proper stroke order.
-That means you learn the correct direction and order of the strokes that make up the kanji.
-Japanese is written top to bottom, left to right.
-Some kanji are almost identical except for their stroke order, so it does make a difference how you write them.
+You’ll want to learn proper stroke order: the conventional direction and sequence of the strokes that make up a kanji.
+Broad principles include writing from top to bottom and from left to right.
+Following standard order helps produce consistent, legible handwriting, but stroke order alone does not distinguish two otherwise identical kanji.

 Don’t Cringe at Kanji Anymore!